 Born in 1940, Boetti was a key member of the Arte Povera group of young Italian artists in the late 1960s who developed a radical style incorporating materials and structures previously unseen in the art world.

-The retrospective is the first solo show by an Arte Povera artist at the Tate Modern and so could be well worth a visit for those staying at top hotels in London over the coming weeks.
+The retrospective is the first solo show by an Arte Povera artist at the Tate Modern and so could be well worth a visit for those staying at Luxury hotels in London over the coming weeks.

 Boetti experimented with many different art forms, using industrial materials associated with Turin’s booming economy and later making works using postage stamps, biro pens and magazine covers.